stevsmit/aerovine/README.md

 ---

-# The Precision Vintner's Advantage
-## AI-Accelerated Vineyard Intelligence
+# AI-Accelerated Vineyard Intelligence

 Stop guessing and start knowing.
 AeroVine delivers hyper-local, high-resolution aerial data directly to your team, allowing you to detect diseases, optimize water use, and forecast yield with effortless precision.

 ---

-## Problem & Solution

-# From Guesswork to Grape Quality
-## Why Manual Scouting Fails
+# From Guesswork to Grape Quality - Why Manual Scouting Fails

 Traditional vineyard management relies on methods that can't keep pace with modern viticulture demands: